-General Fund Revenues increased by approximately \$503 thousand over the prior fiscal year.
-The main reason for this increase is due to an increase in tax collections overall for 2017.
+General Fund revenues increased by approximately \$930 thousand over the prior fiscal year.
+The reason for this significant increase is due to an increase in business license, building permits, as well as Local Option Sales Tax (LOST) revenues.
 The pie chart below shows a breakdown of revenue collections by source.
-While the bar graph shows trend data for the last five (5) years for revenues by source.
-These charts show where the money comes from to support services.
-Transfers are not included in revenues on this page.
+The bar graph shows trend data for the last five (5) years for revenues by source.
+These charts show where the money comes from to support services provided.